T20X/notes/C++MemoryModelObjects.md

 ## pointer

+---->some pointer values to represent the address, but not much is said about the details of that ------- A value of a pointer type that is a pointer to or past the end of an object represents the address of the first byte in memory ([intro.memory]) occupied by the object34 or the first byte in memory after the end of the storage occupied by the object, respectively.
+[Note 2: A pointer past the end of an object ([expr.add]) is not considered to point to an unrelated object of the object's type, even if the unrelated object is located at that address.
+A pointer value becomes invalid when the storage it denotes reaches the end of its storage duration; see [basic.stc]. — end note]

       [(1)A value of a pointer type that is a pointer *to*] or [(2)past the end of an object represents] [(1) the address of the first byte in memory ([intro.memory]) occupied by the object35 ] or [(2) the first byte in memory (for arrays) after the end of the storage occupied by the object, respectively].
 The value representations of pointers to objects and invalid pointers may overlap